SAP/e-mobility-charging-stations-simulator/README.md

 ## OCPP-J standard parameters supported

-All kind of OCPP parameters is supported in a charging station template.
+All kind of OCPP parameters are supported in a charging station template.
 The list here mention the standard ones also handled automatically in the simulator.

 ### Version 1.6